wbreeze/wind_and_water/_drafts/Serve-scaled-photos-from-AWS.md

 The server `abcdef0123456.cloudfront.net` is the CloudFront distribution link given in the console.

+### Origin failover

+The solution uses two S3 buckets as already described.
+I would like the CloudFront distribution to first look in the derived images bucket, because that is the bucket where most of the images will reside.
+When the original image is called for, I want the CloudFront distribution to fail-over to the bucket that contains the original images.

+CloudFront offers origin failover in "[origin groups][ogrp]".
+Its purpose is to have alternative locations from which to draw content when there is a problem with the primary location.
+This feature suits the need to pull derived images from one bucket and original images from another.

+To set it up, I put both S3 buckets as origins for the cloudfront distribution using the same origin access identity.
+I grant `get` and `list` permissions to both buckets when accessed with the origin access identity.

 ## Lambda Functions

+With the CloudFront service going strong, it's time to add functions that will:
+- scale and cache images when added to the source bucket, and
-With the CloudFront service going strong, it's time to add a pair of Lambda functions that will dynamically scale and cache scaled images based upon query parameters sent from the browser, from the page retrieving the images.
+- deliver scaled images based upon query parameters sent from the browser, from the page retrieving the images.

-The strategy for doing this and some guidance come from a 2018 CDN Blog post, "[Resizing Images with Amazon CloudFront & Lamda@Edge][rsiacl]".
+The strategies for doing this and some guidance come from a 2018 CDN Blog post, "[Resizing Images with Amazon CloudFront & Lamda@Edge][rsiacl]".
+This is where the idea to rewrite a URL based upon a query parameter originated.

+The AWS Lambda developer guide tutorial, "[Using an Amazon S3 trigger to create thumbnail images]" contains the basics of the first part, which is to cache a collection of scaled versions of an image when it is added.

-I decided to make some adjustments to the functions outlined in that post, and did so in an open source project on GitHub, [wbreeze/awsLambdaImage][awsl].
+Find the development of those functions in an open source project on GitHub, [wbreeze/awsLambdaImage][awsl].

 ### Building and Packaging

-The functions are written with JavaScript that executes in a Node.js execution environment.
-In order to deploy them to AWS Lambda I follow the instructions given in the AWS docs,
+The scaling function hosted in Lambda and triggered by S3 is written with JavaScript that executes in the Node.js execution environment of AWS Lambda.
+In order to deploy them I follow the instructions given in the AWS docs,
 "[Deploy Node.js Lambda functions with .zip file archives][depl]".
 The functions depend on the Node.js sharp module.
 The installation for the sharp module compiles native code.
 This means the packages must be built in a machine that duplicates the Lambda runtime environment.

-To package the code, I start an AWS EC2 instance running Amazon Linux in the console and then shell to it.

-    ssh -i "~/.ssh/AWSEC2.pem" ec2-user@ec2-id.eu-west-1.compute.amazonaws.com

-The [project][awsl] has scripts for setting-up the machine, cloning and initializing the awsLambdaImage project, building, and distributing the Lambda function.
-Instructions are in the project README.md file.

-To make things easier for myself, I copy the zip files to my local machine:

-    scp -i "~/.ssh/AWSEC2.pem" \
-      ec2-user@ec2-id.eu-west-1.compute.amazonaws.com:~/awsLambdaImage/resize.zip .
-    scp -i "~/.ssh/AWSEC2.pem" \
-      ec2-user@ec2-id.eu-west-1.compute.amazonaws.com:~/awsLambdaImage/request.zip .
+Find more details about how to build and deploy in the [`README.md` file of the project][tbuild].

 ### Creating a Role